baruch/b3603/README.md

 Either by driving it with another board on the same control points or by replacing the original firmware with one of my own.

-**Current state**: Work in Progress, not sufficiently functional to be used by anyone
+**Current state**: Work in Progress, basic functionality working over serial control

 ## Schematics